1995 Peters International

-The 1995 Peters International was a tennis tournament played on outdoor hard courts at the NSW Tennis Centre in Sydney in Australia that was part of the World Series of the 1995 ATP Tour and of Tier II of the 1995 WTA Tour.
-The tournament was held from 9 through 15 January 1995.
+The 1995 Peters International was a tennis tournament played on outdoor hard courts at the White City Stadium in Sydney in Australia that was part of the World Series of the 1995 ATP Tour and of Tier II of the 1995 WTA Tour.
+It was the 103rd edition of the tournament and was held from 9 through 15 January 1995.
+Patrick McEnroe and Gabriela Sabatini won the singles titles.